What is folic acid?

 By 12 weeks the neural tube has already grown, so taking folic acid after this point will not help your baby’s development.
 However, some pregnancy multivitamins (including Healthy Start vitamins) include folic acid.
 You can continue to take this all through your pregnancy.

 If you are past 12 weeks in your pregnancy and did not know you should take folic acid, try not to worry.
 The risk of this affecting your baby is still very small.

 How much folic acid should I take in pregnancy?

-- (or the baby’s father) have had spina bifida
+- (or the baby’s other parent) have had spina bifida

-- have had a previous baby with spina bifida
+- had a previous baby with spina bifida

-- (or the baby’s father) have a family history of neural tube defects
+- (or the baby’s other parent) have a family history of neural tube defects

 - have diabetes

-- have a high Body Mass Index (over 30)
+- have a high Body Mass Index (BMI) that is over 30

 What foods have folic acid?